 For photographs of Lewis’ work, visit:

 Contact: Jim Lewis 518-429-3909

 Contact: Contact: Duncan Crary, 518-274-2723

-Court Trial Will Determine True “Night Before Christmas” Author
+Courtroom Retrial to Determine True “Night Before Christmas” Author

 AUTHENTIC COURTROOM EXPERIENCE WITH HOLIDAY CHEER